efarraro/krumit/_abilities/DefensiveStance.md

 ---

 EN_name: "Defensive Stance"
-EN_description: "Gain Block (2) at the start of each turn and reduce your base attack by 1 for the remainder of battle"
+EN_description: "Gain Block (2) at the start of each turn and reduce your base 🔸 by 1 for the remainder of battle"
 EN_flavor:
 tile_id: DefensiveStance
 cost: 3